8fold/site-joshbruce.com/content-root/public/experiences/agile-software-development/story-points/content.md

 Are these still the people with all knowledge to get it done?

 No. We discovered this work here and need someone who knows about this thing.
 Cool.
-New team!
+New team member!

 What's the new hypothesis for when it'll be done?